ShadFyt/Contractor-Assist-front-end/README.md

 4. Equipment component tracks location of the tools - not implemented yet

+5. Home page dashboard style

 ## Road map/Todos

-- [ ] Create a homepage component that is dashboard style and will show important details about the company, static first
+- [x] Create a homepage component that is dashboard style and will show important details about the company, static first
 - [ ] Make homepage dashboard data driven and dynamic
 - [x] List all clients on client page similar to the employee page
 - [ ] Create single page for employees listing information like hours worked...